db-schema/core/README.md

-Yeah, you must remember the oldest `NO FILE` migration, switch back to the previous branch, roll back every migration up to that `NO FILE`, then switch the branch again and migrate these `down` migrations.
+Yeah, you must remember the oldest `NO FILE` migration, switch back to the previous branch, roll back every migration up to that `NO FILE`, discard all changes in `schema.rb`/`structure.sql` (and model annotations if you have any), then switch the branch again and migrate these `down` migrations.
+If you already wrote some code to be committed to the new branch you need to make sure it won't get discarded so a simple `git reset --hard` won't do.
 Every migration or rollback loads the whole app, resulting in 10+ seconds wasted.
 And at the end of it all you are trying to recall why did you ever want to switch to that branch.